nobias-fht/advanced-scripting/docs/course/introduction/debugging.md

   - exercises
   - debugging
 ---
-# Debugging exercise
+# Debugging demo

 Debugging is the process of spending hours finding a typo that can be corrected in 0.1 s.
 Annoying, but unavoidable. :bug:

-Better be prepared then! :muscle:
+Let's do it together! :muscle:

 !!!Question
     Find the errors in the following macro and correct them: